ChrisMalnick/xx3dsfml/README.md

 - `make`:               This will build the xx3dsfml executable locally, which can be executed via the `./xx3dsfml` command from the directory where it resides.
 This requires the D3XX driver to already be installed.
 - `make clean`:         This will remove all files, including the local xx3dsfml executable, created by the above command.
+- `make ftd3xx`:        This will install the D3XX driver, including its development files.
+- `make install`:       This will build and install the xx3dsfml executable systemwide along with the D3XX driver, including its development files.
+This xx3dsfml executable can be executed via the `xx3dsfml` command from any directory.
+- `make uninstall`:     This will uninstall the systemwide xx3dsfml executable along with the D3XX driver, including its development files.
 - `make update`:        This will download the latest versions of the LICENSE, Makefile, README.md, and xx3dsfml.cpp files.
-- `make install`:       This will install the D3XX driver development files and the xx3dsfml executable systemwide.
-This xx3dsfml executable can be executed via the `xx3dsfml` command from any directory.
-This will also allow the D3XX driver to be used by other programs and when building the xx3dsfml executable locally.
-- `make uninstall`:     This will uninstall the D3XX driver development files and the systemwide xx3dsfml executable.

-When using the `make install` or `make uninstall` commands, you may be required to have root (admin) privileges.
+When using any of these commands, you may be required to have root (admin) privileges.
 This can be achieved by prepending these commands with the `sudo` command and entering your password when prompted.
 On macOS, you may also be prompted to install the Apple Command Line Developer Tools first.
 Additionally, on macOS, a command line capable version of 7-Zip is required at this time.
 This is because the previous version of the D3XX driver (1.0.5) is only available as a DMG file, which 7-Zip is capable of extracting from.
-If, for whatever reason, the install fails when compiling the xx3dsfml.cpp code, a system reboot may be required first before attempting to install again.
+If, for whatever reason, compiling the xx3dsfml.cpp code fails even after installing the dependencies, a system reboot may be required first before attempting to compile it again.

 #### Controls